Gootzi/BCU-java-PC/README.md

 Refer to the links below with the label "BCU Tutorial" under the **Links & Resources** section.

 ### Common Issues/Errors
-If none of these apply to your situation, you can report it through GitHub Issues or the BCU Discord server, linked below.
+If none of these apply to your situation, you can report it through GitHub Issues or the BCU English Discord server, linked below.
 Make sure to include the most recent error log, which should be the newest .log file in the `log` folder.
+- If you're able to open BCU, you can also find the latest log file through the `Error Logs` button in the main menu.

 #### All Platforms
 - *Another BCU is running or last BCU didn't close properly*